Please wait while the transcript is being prepared...

-about "Kidney Disease and Pregnancy: a New Era".
+and I'd like to talk about "Kidney Disease and Pregnancy: a New Era".

 I have no disclosures.

-So the objectives of the talk today are to get
+So the objectives of the talk, today,

-a better understanding of how we use pre-pregnancy counseling in women who
+are to get a better understanding of how we use pre-pregnancy counseling in women who

 got chronic kidney disease and an important part of

 We're also going to talk about how we can

 optimize pregnancy outcomes for women with chronic kidney disease,

-and also briefly right at the end of the talk
+and also briefly right at the end of the talk,

 just to touch upon some of the drugs that we use in pregnancy because that

 often cause a lot of anxiety for healthcare professionals.

-Historically, a lot of women have been told that they shouldn't conceive because
+Historically, a lot of women have been told that they shouldn't conceive because of

 the likely poor outcome for their offspring but

 also because of the risk of progression of their kidney disease.